0xbadcaffe/packrat/README.md

 **Terminal-native deep packet inspection, deterministic penetration detection, and evidence-driven network response.**

-Packrat goes beyond packet viewing.
-It carries the same investigation context from live traffic into decoded headers, reconstructed conversations, correlated security findings, retained evidence, and controlled containment.
+Packrat carries the same investigation context from live traffic into decoded headers, reconstructed conversations, correlated security findings, retained evidence, and controlled containment.
 The workflow is keyboard-first and works on local consoles or remote shells.